-The sub-committee report emphasises on the need for Faculty Development Programmes (FDPs) for permanent, tenured, and guest faculty.
+The sub-committee report emphasises on the need for Faculty Development Programmes (FDPs) for permanent, tenured, and guest faculty to support them to become best class.
 FDPs are important for faculty to prepare them to train officials of diverse age groups and experience, ability to translate field experiences into academic teaching.
 Participation in FDPs is encouraged for faculty from non-academic background to develop insights into curriculum planning and academic administration.
 FDPs are participatory in nature and consist of lectures, workshops, group-exercises, management games, and presentations.